lvjhn/draft_ph-wiki-datasets/README.md

 ### `Article`
 The `Article` class is mapped to an article (`.html` file) via its name and contains an `Extractor` (via class composition).
 It provides even more abstractions to the extractor class for `Article` related queries.
+Functions for basic partitioning of an article into subsections is provided in this class.

 ### `BasisArticle` (extends `Article`)
 The `BasisArticle` is a simple extension of the `Article` class for base articles.